tdr2d/docs/pages/bare_metal_cloud/virtual_private_servers/configure-ipv6/guide.en-asia.md

 > Before modifying a configuration file, always create a backup of the original.
 >

+> [!primary]
+>
+> Please note that with some of the recent distributions we offer, the IPV6 is automatically configured when you install a server.
+In this case, you don't need to take any action.
+>

 There are two ways to configure your network depending on the operating system installed on your server:

 - **for Debian 11 and earlier, Ubuntu 16.04 and earlier**: use the [method based on the *interfaces* files](#interfaces)